Haseo: Critical reception

-Critical response

 Critical reception to the character has been mixed.
-IGN compared his character with multiple anime heroes distinguishiable from darker tone, which led to earnly negative response.
+IGN compared his character with multiple anime heroes distinguishable from darker tone, which led to earnly negative response.
 However, his growth into a more caring character led to positive response.
 GamesRadar disliked how Haseo loses most of his powers but still retains his manners when the game begins.
-The design Haseo uses was generally praised for his unlockable weaponry and Avatar.
-RPGFan, Push Square and DualShockers felt that Haseo's character arc was one of the strongest parts of the narrative because he changes from an antisocial teenager to a friendly heroic PC instead.
-Yuri Lowenthal's performance as Haseo was also well received by the media.
+The design Haseo uses was generally praised for his unlockable weapons and Avatar.
+RPGFan and Push Square felt that Haseo's character arc was one of the strongest parts of the narrative because he changes from an antisocial teenager to a friendly heroic PC instead.
+Game Informer regarded .hack//GU as a guilty pleasure because he enjoyed the handling of Haseo's personality and the way he becomes stronger across the trilogy even if he comes across as too unsympathetic in the beginning.
+Yuri Lowenthal's a performance as Haseo was also well received by the media.
+Francis' and Takahiro Sakurai's performances were viewed positively by Anime News Network.

 Writers commented on Haseo's role in other media.
 For the anime series .hack//roots DVDTalk found Haseo to be an enjoyable protagonist, especially for viewers who have watched previous series.
 However, the relationship with Shino was criticized as "melodrama" by the same by the same writer, though the scenario might not come off as unrealistic.
 Because of Haseo's constant quest for power, his screen time during the anime was criticized as weak to the point the reviewer stopped liking it.
 Following Shino's coma, the media was divided whether Haseo's darker persona was interesting or not.
-UK Anime Network criticized Haseo's lack of interest in Roots in general, but the reviewer felt this aspect was included on purpose since it is a prequel to G.U..
 Mania Entertainment found Haseo's skills useless in combat but liked his relationship with the Twilight Brigade as the cast's personalities are explored as the premise focuses on players interacting with each other.
-Francis' performance was viewed positively by Anime News Network despite their initial issues with the early episodes.